vivid-planet/comet/.changeset/tame-candles-switch.md

 "@comet/cms-admin": minor
 ---

-Admin Generator: `initialSort` option in `GridConfig` is added
+Admin Generator: Add `initialSortProp` option in `GridConfig`

-Setting an `initialSort` for a generated Grid is now possible.
+Setting `initialSortProp` allows to pass an initial sort to the generated Grid.